uva-cs/ugrads.cs/content/pages/capstone.md

 #When should I decide?

 Ideally you should speak with your academic advisor about these options at least three semesters before your target graduating semester.
 If course sign-ups are approaching for the fall before you plan to graduate, and you haven't yet decided, then sign up for CS4970.
 You can drop that course if you find a faculty member willing to advise you for CS4980 before the drop deadline.
+At the very latest, you need to have identified early during the semester you take CS4500.

 #Frequently Asked Questions